neelansh15/gitinnit-electron/README.md

 ## ToDo
  - Toggle Terminology switch
+ - Detect if app is offline, then use offline data from global config instead of fetching it from the Github API
  - Global config (Read https://medium.com/cameron-nokes/how-to-store-user-data-in-electron-3ba6bf66bc1e)
  - Create wrapper for simple-git (assets/ javascript file): **Vedant**
  - Components